Skip to content

 Can the new owner of my laptop access my Microsoft account after I remove it?

-Removing the device from your online dashboard does not automatically sign you out of the local Windows user profile.
-To prevent access, you must manually remove your user account from the Windows settings or perform a factory reset.
-Always ensure your account is fully removed from the device before transferring ownership.
+Removing a device from the online dashboard does not automatically sign users out of local Windows user profiles.
+Preventing unauthorized access demands manually removing user accounts from Windows settings or performing a factory reset.
+Always verify that accounts are fully removed from devices before transferring ownership.

 Will removing a device stop it from syncing my files?